-- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Installing, removing or replacing PCIe cards in the optional 1U PCIe expansion chassis. - Using the ESI/ops panel (operating panel) on optional mass storage.
+- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Installing, removing or replacing PCIe cards in the optional 1U PCIe expansion chassis or two-card PCIe riser blade. - Installing or replacing hard disk or DVD drives in the IRU. - Using the ESI/ops panel (operating panel) on optional mass storage.